MaayanFarchi/GarageManager-ConsoleApplication/README.md

 and amount to fill)
 6. Charge an electric-based vehicle (Prompting the user for the license number and number of minutes to charge)
-7. Display vehicle information (License number, Model name, Owner name, Status in garage, Tire specifications (manufacturer and air pressure), Fuel status + Fuel type / Battery status, other relevant information based on vehicle type)
+7. Display vehicle information (License number, Model name, Owner name, Status in the garage, Tire specifications (manufacturer and air pressure), Fuel status + Fuel type /
+Battery status, other relevant information based on vehicle type)

 ## Hierarchy